OmerFarukTekgozoglu/Machine-Learning-Multiple-Linear-Regressin-with-Backward-Elimination/README.md

 To understanding the P - Values we have to mention that the null hypothesis: The null hypothesis is the assumption that the parameters associated to your independet variables are equal to zero.
 So, this means you doesn't have a certain pattern to the observations.
 The P-Value is the probability that the parameters associated to your independent variables have certain nonzero variables when the null hypothesis is True.

-A more plenty explanition is the lowe P-Values are the good guys, higher P-Values are the bad guys, and there is no ugly.
+A more plenty explanition is the lower P-Values are the good guys, higher P-Values are the bad guys, and there is no ugly.
 [Movie](https://www.imdb.com/title/tt0060196/)

 ## Manually Backward Elimination
 In your ML algorithm you should do this elimanation methods once manually for a good understanding.
 I mean, I did it manually for many times in the past.
 After the some practices you can use a for loop to do this automatically.